getdirty75/asymetrics/src/articles/minyo-crusaders.md

 On my side I could not believe how hot the tune was, and immediately reminisced of Cumbia anthems like Rodolfo y su *Tipica’s [Tabaco y Ron](https://vampisoul.bandcamp.com/track/tabaco-y-ron-rodolfo-y-su-t-pica)*, or Lucho Bermudez’ *[Arroz con Coco](https://soundwayrecords.bandcamp.com/track/lucho-bermudez-y-su-orquesta-sabanera-arroz-con-coco).* Aizu Bandaisan also contains a brilliant homage to Duke Ellington’s *Caravan* – add that to [my list of favorite covers](https://theasymetrics.com/caravan/) of the classic!

-It turns out*,*sung by the intense **Freddie Tsukamoto,** Japanese [Min’Yo](https://en.wikipedia.org/wiki/Min%27y%C5%8D) folk songs make complete musical sense with African and Caribbean rhythms like Cumbia, Ethio-Jazz, Salsa, Reggae, or Afrobeat, as the band demonstrates throughout its first album, Echoes of Japan:
+It turns out*,*sung by the intense **Freddie Tsukamoto,** Japanese [Min’Yo](https://en.wikipedia.org/wiki/Min%27y%C5%8D) folk songs make complete musical sense with African and Caribbean rhythms like Cumbia, Ethio-Jazz, Salsa, Reggae, or Afrobeat, as the band demonstrates throughout its first album, [Echoes of Japan](https://minyocrusaders.bandcamp.com/album/echoes-of-japan):

-<iframe style="border: 0; width: 100%; height: 620px;" src="https://bandcamp.com/EmbeddedPlayer/album=2319102887/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://minyocrusaders.bandcamp.com/album/echoes-of-japan">Echoes Of Japan by minyo crusaders</a></iframe>
+<iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/videoseries?list=OLAK5uy_m1ucfCbrdDWtc0H_Ef6Q3deGJ_98e4EWE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>

 The idea for such an out-of-the box combo came from guitarist **Katsumi Tanaka**’s distress after an earthquake in Tohoku in 2011.
 Himself stemming from the rock scene, he figured getting back to traditional fishermen, coil miners and other rural folk songs would create a catalyst, and enlisted the help of Tsukamoto, a Jazz singer with a passion for Min’Yo.